 - Blog posts, page content, comments and

-- Other form of content i.e. team, portfolio data, deleted items which are sent to trash etc.
+- Other forms of content i.e. team, portfolio data, deleted items which are sent to trash etc.

 - Core WordPress settings i.e. your webpage settings, blog settings, plugin settings and of course theme settings as well.